nshkrdotcom/perimeter/docs/PERIMETER_gem_0010.md

 # Perimeter

-**An implementation of the "Defensive Boundary" design pattern for Elixir.**
+**An implementation of the "Defensive Perimeter" design pattern for Elixir.**

-Perimeter helps you build robust applications by enforcing explicit data contracts at your system's boundaries, allowing you to write simple, assertive code in your core logic.
+Perimeter helps you build robust applications by enforcing explicit data contracts at your system's perimeters, allowing you to write simple, assertive code in your core logic.

 It is designed according to the principles of idiomatic Elixir: **favoring composition, decoupling behavior and state, and using the least expressive tool for the job.**

-## The Problem: Complexity at the Boundary
+## The Problem: Complexity at the Perimeter

 In any large system, modules need to exchange data.
 This often leads to defensive coding:
 ```elixir